Home swimming pool: Safety first!

 New regulation

 Don’t have a secure fence around your pool?
-Starting September 30,
+As of September 30, 2025,

-it will be mandatory to install one to comply with
+it is mandatory to install one to comply with

 Quebec’s Residential Swimming Pool Safety Regulation.